jbirddog/blue/README.md

 ## TODOs

-1. Consider taking a bvm file that contains the full memory mapping.
-State can be dumped/restored this way
 1. Print error messages to disambiguate exit status
-1. See about improving data_stack_push/pop
-1. See about improving vm_data_field_get/set
 1. Move compile/interpret etc logic to interpreter.inc
+1. Dockerize and get a CI job that runs ./build.sh
 1. Support opcodes written in bytecode
-1. Write a bs0->blang decompiler by overwriting opcode map and opcode handler
-1. Dockerize and get a CI job that runs ./build.sh
 1. Bytecode needs to be able to call machine code
 1. Machine code needs to be able to call bytecode
+1. Write a bs0->blang (gnalb) decompiler by overwriting opcode map and opcode handler